Travelling to School

-St George’s has successfully completed a School Travel Plan which aims to encourage students and staff to use sustainable travel methods to and from school.
-Wherever possible we would ask parents/carers not to bring students to school by car but to use alternative means, e.g. public transport, bicycles or walking.
-If you do have to use the car please do not bring them right up to the school gate but consider dropping off further away and letting your children walk part of the way.
+The school successfully completed a School Travel Plan which aimed to encourage pupils and staff to use sustainable travel methods to and from school.
+Wherever possible we would ask parents/carers not to bring pupils to school by car but to use alternative means, e.g. public transport, bicycles or walking.
+If you do have to use the car please do not bring them right up to the school gate, but consider dropping off further away and letting your children walk part of the way.
 There is a Toucan Crossing immediately outside school that, if used, will ensure students can cross Westwood Road safely.

-As a result of our successful bid and at a cost of over £10,000 we have been able to provide a brand new bicycle shelter that is completely water proof along with lockers for cycle helmets or waterproof clothing.
+We have a bicycle shelter that is completely water proof along with lockers for cycle helmets or waterproof clothing.
 Your child can purchase a padlock for a locker from the Finance Office at a cost of £10.00 – this will cover the cost of the padlock and key and one replacement.
 Application forms can be obtained from Reception.
 For administration purposes only padlocks issued by the School should be used.

 Transport Arrangements to Broadstairs:

 There are special St. George's buses morning and afternoon.
 Details are obtainable from the relevant bus company.
 All students travelling by bus must line up in the playground at the end of the day and will be dismissed by a member of staff as and when their bus arrives.

 Students are expected to:

 - Be considerate and courteous to other students, members of the public and transport staff.

 - Act in a responsible manner while waiting for the bus and when getting on and off the bus.

 - Catch the first appropriate bus with available space to prevent over crowding on certain buses.